nehaljwani/team.exiv2.org/book/IMaEA.md

 Nikon encode their version of tag in the first 4 bytes.
 There was a 40 byte version of AutoFocus which decodes as Exif.NikonAf2.XXX.
 This new version (1.01) is 84 bytes in length and decoded as Exif.NikonAf22.XXX.

-The two versions (NikonAF2 and NikonAF22) are now encoded as a set with the selector in tiffimage_int.c++
+The two versions (NikonAF2 and NikonAF22) are now encoded as a set with the selector in tiffimage_int.cpp

 ```cpp
     extern const ArraySet nikonAf2Set[] = {